Gamma-Ray Observations of Galaxy Clusters Strongly Constrain Dark Matter Annihilation in Prompt Cusps: Characterizing the annihilation signal

 We consider the clusters in Table~\ref{tab:clusters} and adopt the density profiles $\rho(r)$ and distances from Ref.~\cite{DiMauro:2023qat}.
 From Eqs. (\ref{eq:flux0}) and~(\ref{eq:annihilationrate}), the differential photon flux from each cluster is:

 where the spatial distribution of the dark matter is in the factor

 Integrated over solid angles, the total annihilation luminosity of a cluster is proportional to

-Table~\ref{tab:clusters} gives the annihilation $J$ factor of each cluster for an example model with $\mDM=100$~GeV and $\Td=30$~MeV.
+Table~\ref{tab:clusters} gives the annihilation $J$ factor of each cluster (integrated out to the virial radius) for an example model with $\mDM=100$~GeV and $\Td=30$~MeV.
 Figure~\ref{fig:cluster-J-angle} shows the annihilation morphology over the sky.
 Due to its proximity, the Virgo cluster has the highest $J$ by far, but it also produces the most spatially extended signal.

 Generally, higher dark matter masses and earlier decoupling (higher $\Td$) both lead to larger values of $J$, because they cause the prompt cusps to be slightly more internally dense.
 However, $J$ depends only logarithmically on $\mDM$ and $\Td$ \cite{Delos:2022bhp}.
 We follow previous studies \cite{Fermi-LAT:2015qzw,Delos:2023ipo} in fixing $\Td=30$~MeV for simplicity.
 This is a mildly conservative choice; lower $\Td$ tend to be in tension with terrestrial experiments \cite{Cornell:2013rza}, since they require a strong kinetic coupling between the dark matter and the Standard Model.
 We however analyze a range of dark matter masses $\mDM$, and Fig.~\ref{fig:cluster-J} shows how each cluster's $J$ factor varies with $\mDM$ (with $\Td=30$~MeV fixed).
 The spatial distribution of the annihilation signal also depends in principle on $\mDM$, since denser cusps are less susceptible to tidal stripping.
 However, this variation is small enough that Fig.~\ref{fig:cluster-J-angle} does not discernibly change over the full range of $5~\text{GeV}<\mDM<10^5~\text{GeV}$.